 LVT 2008 wh rosé 2006 r An old Beauvoisin family.
 Between 1981 and 1997 it was managed by an employed worker.
 Alain Giran did wine studies at Avignon, and his first bottling was 1997 (when he was 32).
 Good wine here.

-LVT 2010 r A lively estate formed in 1998, with a wonderful Mourvèdre wine called La bolida.
+LVT 2016 r 2016 wh A lively estate formed in 1998, with a wonderful Mourvèdre wine called La bolida.
 Full power wines, good, live well.
+The Trassegum 2015 red (Syrah, Carignan, Mourvèdre) was a ****(*), Rodeo ride wine.

 LVT 2009 r 2010 wh rosé Has always been a large scale domaine; recent quality in the vin de pays is good value